chevrm/transPACT/README.md

 ## Brief description

 _Trans_-acyltransferase polyketide synthases (_trans_-AT PKSs) are multimodular enzymes that biosynthesize diverse pharmaceutically and ecologically important natural products.
-Here, we developed and applied a phylogenomic algorithm, _trans_PACT (_trans_-AT **P**KS **A**nnotation and **C**omparison **T**ool), to perform a global computational analysis of _trans_-AT PKS gene clusters, identifying hundreds of evolutionarily conserved module blocks.
-Network analysis of their exchange patterns reveals a widespread diversification mechanism for these enzymes. _trans_PACT implementation to assign substrate specificity to _trans_-AT PKS's ketosynthase (KS) domains can be found within this repository, as well as helper scripts used to generate the global _trans_-AT PKS network. _trans_PACT is typically run independently, but is built within the antiSMASH 4.x architecture \[[paper](https://academic.oup.com/nar/article/45/W1/W36/3778252 "Link to paper")\] \[[repo](https://bitbucket.org/antismash/antismash/src/master/ "Link to repository")\].
+Here, we developed and applied a phylogenomic algorithm, transPACT (_trans_-AT **P**KS **A**nnotation and **C**omparison **T**ool), to perform a global computational analysis of _trans_-AT PKS gene clusters, identifying hundreds of evolutionarily conserved module blocks.
+Network analysis of their exchange patterns reveals a widespread diversification mechanism for these enzymes. transPACT implementation to assign substrate specificity to _trans_-AT PKS's ketosynthase (KS) domains can be found within this repository, as well as helper scripts used to generate the global _trans_-AT PKS network. transPACT is typically run independently, but is built within the antiSMASH 4.x architecture \[[paper](https://academic.oup.com/nar/article/45/W1/W36/3778252 "Link to paper")\] \[[repo](https://bitbucket.org/antismash/antismash/src/master/ "Link to repository")\].

 ## Set up environment